Company Servants' welfare

 Superannuation Fund Rules

 The Great Western Railway Magazine, in its edition of May 1904, notes that the Great Western Pension Society came into existence on 28th March.
 The article mentions that the event was of importance to the 15,000 uniformed staff of the Traffic Department and that the new Society took the place of the Servants' Pension Fund which was established in 1880.
 Quite some detail of the differences between the two schemes was covered.
 These included new contribution rates and benefits, and the means by which the Company was to contribute towards the new scheme.

 Over time various funds were merged and others others came into existence, many lingering on after nationalisation.
 The biggest amalgamation of the various railway company schemes took place on 2nd January 1974 when the 'British Railways Board (Alteration of Pension Schemes) Order 1973' came into effect.
 This act served to consolidate a large number of legacy funds under the single umbrella of the British Railways Board.

 Great Western Railway Savings Bank

-One scheme run by the GWR for the benefit of its employees was the operation of a savings bank.
-Employees could elect to have part of their wages paid directly into their account, and forms were available for the
+One scheme operated by the GWR for the benefit of its employees was the a Savings Bank, and employees could elect to have part of their wages paid directly into their account.

 Into the mix we must mention that various Acts of Parliament came into force over the years which affected how healthcare and pension schemes operated.
 The whole history is complicated but, in summary....